-- Provide technical assistance to localities through the Office of Farmland Preservation in the development and implementation of farmland preservation programs and activities. - Support the development of three additional (for a total of 25) local purchase of development rights programs. - Allocate state matching funds to local purchase of development rights programs and explore alternative methods for allocating state matching Purchase of Development Rights funds more effectively.

-- Conduct comprehensive outreach programs to educate farmers, Virginia Century Farm families, and the general public about farmland preservation options and tools. - · Coordinate efforts with allied organizations and agencies involved in land conservation. - Explore ways to utilize the Agricultural Conservation Easement Program provisions of the 2014 Farm Bill.
+- Provide technical assistance to localities through the Office of Farmland Preservation in the development and implementation of farmland preservation programs and activities. - Provide technical assistance to localities through the Office of Farmland Preservation in the development of local purchase of development rights programs. - Allocate state matching funds to local purchase of development rights programs and explore alternative methods for allocating state matching purchase of development rights funds more effectively. - Conduct comprehensive outreach programs to educate farmers, Virginia Century Farm families, and the general public about farmland preservation options and tools. - Coordinate efforts with allied organizations and agencies involved in land conservation.

 - Number of acres preserved by local purchase of development rights programs. - Number of working farm or forest land easements preserved by local purchase of development rights programs. - " Increase the number of successful farm transitions from exiting farmers to beginning and active farmers.
-Description